 With more than 25 years of experience leading non-profits and healthcare programs, Sarah is our visionary leader.
 She’s a dyed-in-the-wool dynamo who continually seeks opportunities to impact and address unmet needs.
 Sarah has designed programs and led training for local, national and international audiences, including groups in Canada and Botswana.

 Called upon to solve issues of efficiency and develop a culture of innovation, she has also acted as a consultant for global brands, including Campbell’s Soup.
-Sarah holds two Masters degrees: Masters of Science in Strategic Design Management and a Masters in Public Administration.
+Sarah holds two master’s degrees: Master of Science in Strategic Design Management and Master in Public Administration.
 She has consulted with large health care systems, integrative medicine clinics teaching utilization of strategic design principles to innovate and change end-user experience.
 Sarah is driven to create a world that people are excited to live in.

 Graduating magna cum laude from Boston University, Andrea kick-started her career in the suit and tie world of finance for JPMorgan Chase.
 After rising to the level of VP, she found herself still wanting something more.
 Andrea added non-profit consulting to her portfolio, helping causes that personally moved her.
 So when she met PMD Alliance, it was the perfect fusion of start-up creativity, educated professionalism, and driving mission.

 Andrea was hooked.
-She eagerly transitioned into a full-time position with us and now serves as our Vice President of Community Engagement.
+She eagerly transitioned into a full-time position with us and now serves as our Executive Vice President.
 Her hard-wired empathy and refined communication skills make Andrea ideally suited to developing connections, partnerships and relationships across our numerous stakeholder groups.

 Anissa Mitchell, LCSW